US Recession may affect Canada

 Bank of Canada governer David Dodge commented earlier today on the potential fallout for the Canadian economy:

-“The downside risks to Canada from slower U.S. growth in the first half of 2008 are probably greater than we estimated in October,†he told reporters on the sidelines of a meeting of the Bank for International Settlements in Basel, Switzerland.
+“The downside risks to Canada from slower U.S. growth in the first half of 2008 are probably greater than we estimated in October,” he told reporters on the sidelines of a meeting of the Bank for International Settlements in Basel, Switzerland.

 The big question is how bad those downside risks turn out to be.
 If the US enters a recession (or is already in one) will Canada be able to avoid the same fate?
 What sectors of the economy are likely to thrive, where will we hurt and what happens to our super-hot housing market?
 It’s shaping up to be an interesting year.

-This country is becoming utterly rediculious, I hope that we run out of oil so the gas and oil companies have to change there ways to help this planet and global warming, I can’t wait for the day when we have no oil left, I will just laugh….people will have to ride there bikes and take the subway to work.
+is this recession going to matter to canada, canada is becoming more and more rediculious, try living in edmonton alberta and feel the prices of rent and property go up constantly….Vancouver prices and cost of living are rediculious, but the average person makes more money there in whatever field……you should see Edmonton, the wages in this province are very low and the price of housing and renting are going up and up….there is probably more homeless in edmonton than any other canadian city.
+This country is becoming utterly rediculious, I hope that we run out of oil so the gas and oil companies have to change there ways to help this planet and global warming, I can't wait for the day when we have no oil left, I will just laugh….people will have to ride there bikes and take the… Read more »

 Anyone need this sign?